 Trust me, as soon as you make this it will become a regular on your weekly meal plans!

 I’d love for you to keep in touch!
-You can enter your email address right here to get new recipes sent to you once per week.
+You can enter your email address at the bottom of the page to get new recipes sent to you once per week.

 Here’s Your Korma Recipe!